Osinsky Studio | 50% OFF. Only for Realphones 2 license holders — Buy in the customer area

 • If you use high-quality studio headphones, you will have access to the full frequency range for monitoring with high detail on a moderate budget - the cost of even the most expensive studio headphones is many times lower than the cost of similar monitors in terms of detail with all the associated costs.

-• Realphones includes the emulation of near, middle, and far-field monitors, as well as the club and the car - you will be able to evaluate how your mix will sound in different conditions without leaving your seat.
+• Realphones include emulation of near-field, mid-field, far-field, club, car, concert halls and a variety of professional and domestic speakers - you will be able to evaluate how your mix will sound in different conditions without leaving your seat.

-• No more problems with the neighbors - you can use closed headphones and work on tracks even in noisy conditions.
+• No more problems with the neighbours - you can use closed headphones and work on tracks even in noisy conditions.

 Currently, Realphones supports more than 200 models of headphones.